Things to Know Before Moving to Nashville, TN in 2024

 The Kentucky Bourbon Trail is another nearby locale.
 It’s a must-visit location for any whiskey lover.
 Dozens of bourbon whiskey distilleries are just a hop, skip, and a jump away from Downtown Nashville.

-2. Cost of Living in Nashville
+2. Housing and Cost of Living Are Lower in Nashville Than Many Other Major Cities

 Currently, the median rent price for a one-bedroom apartment in Nashville sits at $1,297.
-A two-bedroom unit sits at $1,495.
+A two-bedroom unit sits at $1,443.
 When you compare it to other major metropolitan cities, Nashville's rent prices are on the lower end of the price spectrum.

+Keep your eye out for rent specials in Nashville that could save you hundreds on rent.
 Learn more about the state of Tennessee's cost of living.

 3. Who's Moving to Nashville?

+Healthcare is the primary employment and economic industry in Nashville.
+It accounts for over 9% of jobs in the city.
 Other major industries include Music and the Arts, Tourism, Education (university staff), and a growing tech scene.
 In short, there’s a great variety of jobs available to Nashville residents.

 Some of the biggest employers in Nashville are Bridgestone Americas, Asurion, Dollar General, and Vanguard Industries, all of which are headquartered in the Music City.